SungardAS/condensation-docker/README.md

 Use docker to create, build and deploy [condensation][condensation-url] particles

+**Note**
+This container is for development and should **not be run as root**.
+A bind mount is created to the host in the current directory.
+To do this [gosu][gosu-url] is used to match the `UID` and `GID` from the host to the running process in the container.

+On Mac this is the default state.
+On linux add a non-root user to the `docker` group for development.

 ## Create an alias for condensation

 The following creates an alias for running a container that will: